 EAST students at Kiamichi Technology Center in Poteau, Oklahoma interview Chief Gary Batton about the culture of the Choctaw Nation of Oklahoma.
 In addition to creating this story for MoMS' Stories: YES program, students also developed an exhibit at the LeFlore County Museum at Hotel Lowrey with support from the Choctaw Nation of Oklahoma.
 Read more about the project on our blog.

-Find the complete transcript at the bottom of this page.
+Find the video recording at the bottom of this page.

 Asset ID: 8543

-Themes: Crossroads, Native American, foodways, food traditions, family, democracy, freedom, voting
+Themes: Crossroads, Native American, foodways, food traditions, family, democracy, freedom, voting, diversity, language

 Date recorded: 2019